Raluca26/Practical-Machine-Learning-Project/README.md

-In this project I had to apply supervised and unsupervised learning to classify headlines as clickbait or not
+In this project I applied supervised and unsupervised learning algorithms to classify headlines as clickbait or not